interlay/interlay.github.io/docs/vault/installation.md

 ### 2. Start the Bitcoin node

-?> Synchronizing the BTC testnet takes about 30 GB of storage and takes a couple of hours depending on your internet connection.
+?> Synchronizing the BTC testnet requires 40GB of storage and the BTC mainnet requires 400GB.
+Depending on your internet connection, the download time may take anything from hours to days.

 Since the Vault does not require a Bitcoin node with all the data and to reduce hardware requirements, you can start Bitcoin with the following [optimizations](https://bitcoin.org/en/full-node#what-is-a-full-node):